Given you’re all at different points with your garden, I’m going to start this post as if you have NOTHING, so just skip any bits that don’t apply.

 You’re also going to need something to start your seeds off in (aka a propagator) – unless you’re reading this in April, May or June, in which case, you can just direct sow your seeds straight into the ground – I’ll do a separate post on this if that’s you.

-If all else fails, or money is tight, then just use egg boxes or an old foil roasting try with a small hole punched in the bottom for drainage.
+If all else fails, or money is tight, then just use plastic food tray packaging or an old foil roasting tray with a small hole punched in the bottom for drainage.

 Honestly, there are far more sophisticated ways of doing what we’re going to attempt, but we just want to get started in the simplest way possible.